cspray/annotated-container/docs/how-to/02-bootstrap-your-container.md

 #### Specifying Profiles

 The only argument, `$profiles`, passed to `bootstrapContainer` should be an instance of `Cspray\AnnotatedContainer\Profiles`.
 This value object has a variety of static constructor methods on it that allow creating an instance with the appropriate values for your use case.
 If you don't provide any instance of this value object the active profiles will be `['default']`.
-If you specify your own `Profiles` instance it is HIGHLY RECOMMENDED you included the `default` profile.
+If you specify your own `Profiles` instance it is HIGHLY RECOMMENDED you include the `default` profile.
 Otherwise, it is highly expected that your Container will not be wired correctly.

 ```php
 <?php declare(strict_types=1);